 FDA recommends that these procedures include design requirements and acceptance criteria for the security features built into the device such that they holistically address the cybersecurity considerations for the device and the system in which the device operates.

-Security controls allow manufacturers to achieve the security objectives outlined in Section IV above and are an integral part of an SPDF.
-FDA recommends that an adequate set of security controls will include, but not necessarily be limited to, controls from the following categories:
+Security controls allow manufacturers to achieve the security objectives outlined in Section IV. and are an integral part of an SPDF.
+FDA recommends that an adequate set of security controls should include, but not necessarily be limited to, controls from the following categories:

 Authentication;